fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - When attempting to load a save without owning all the content within the save, a popup will appear showing what content is missing.
     - Golden Age Universities now appear as eligible locations to Research Artifacts in the Continents Lens while playing in the Modern Age.
     - Ribbon Yields now stay visible with the “Always Show Ribbon Yields” option selected.
-    - Town’s yields now change properly after changing the Town’s Focus.
+    - Town's yields now change properly after changing the Town's Focus.
     - Combat Previews now only appear when attacking a District with an enemy Unit on it.
     - Auto-Fill Legacy Cards now only selects unused cards.
     - Added a background to Subtitles while creating a new game.